drshahizan/research-design/exercise/mcq/mcq4.md

     - [ ] C. To synthesize the results of multiple studies
     - [ ] D. To present a qualitative summary of the findings

-Let me know if you need any changes or additions!